 - Everything else: The rest of your camping equipment, including camp furniture, the various camp kitchen components, tools, lighting, electronics and incidentals is transported in the rear cargo area.

-2: Develop a packing checklist
+2: Develop a packing checklist for camping

 Every well organised camper will have a packing checklist.
 A checklist will not only make sure that you don't leave anything important behind.
 It will also help you determine in advance what you might not need for that particular trip so that you can cross it off the list.